Daniel Cremieux: Career

 Crémieux's fondness for fashion started when he was very young.
 His father owned clothing stores in the south of France, and he was constantly surrounded by beautiful clothes.

-When he was seventeen, Daniel went to London to study English.
-It was there that he discovered the stylish elegance of braces, badges, and checked pullovers worn with pride by university students.
-Upon his return to France, Daniel brought back a seamless Shetland sweater, something almost unknown in France at the time, and with it the foundation for his vision of a sophisticated interpretation of the emerging Preppy looks.
+At the age of seventeen, Daniel traveled to London to study English.
+During his time there, he became familiar with elements of British student style, including braces, badges, and checked knitwear commonly worn by university students.
+After returning to France, he brought back a Shetland sweater—then relatively uncommon in the country—which later informed his approach to developing a more refined interpretation of emerging preppy-inspired fashion.

 He flew to New York City in late 1960s and fell more deeply in love with the preppy menswear of traditional brands.
 He returned to France with the desire to create the best French preppy brand available, a modern interpretation of this very traditional look.

 In 1976, Crémieux launched his own brand, with an iconic golfer as its logo, and opened his first shop in Saint-Tropez, on the French Riviera between Nice and Marseille.
 This was the first store, soon to be followed by others in Paris and Aix-en-Provence.

 Today, Crémieux is an international brand with shops in France, United Kingdom and United States.